mrzaizai2k/Automated-scoring-of-handwritten-test-papers/README.md

 ## 7. Result

+The differences in word and number dataset lead to a cascade of differences in the way I trained model, set up parameters and evaluated.
+Here for the name recognition I will evaluate mainly on methods that I used in training phase.
+Due to the lack of real data, I would evaluate number recognition on the way I created dataset

+The fisrt 2 tables are the evalution of 122 test papers of just my name and MSSV (with a wide range of light, camera angle and distance, picture resolution...)
+And use them to find my index in my class list of 245 students

 **Name Recognition**
 |      | CRNN + CTC | + Data Augmentation | + Learning Rate changing | + Attention | + Lexicon search |
 | -----|:---: |:---:|:---: |:---:|:---:|